rohanchandra/type-theme/_posts/2015-11-11-Texo-generation-Enum-Error-emf-eclipse.md

 ---
 layout: post
-title: Texo Generated Error When Enum added in ECore Model in EMF description : Adding enums in emf ecore model and generating texo models from enums generate errors as object could not be recognized in java modelFactory class.
+title: Texo ENUM Generated from EMF Error Object dont have property in ModelFactory description : Adding enums in emf ecore model and generating texo models from enums generate errors as object could not be recognized in java modelFactory class.
 ---